Data Requirements¶

 Data should be in Apache Parquet format (preferred) or

-as the physical storage size per group (recommended value is 100MB).a.
+row_group_sizeas the number of records per group, or set theblock_sizeas the physical storage size per group (recommended value is 100MB).a.
 The recommended value for row_group_size is 500k records.
 Large datasets are processed by moderate-sized partitions (row groups) by default.
 These partitions should be large enough that each of them contains sufficient information about the whole data.
 However, it should not be too large, so that they can be processed efficiently with regard to memory and computation usage.

 The matching columns (that is, the columns used in the matching algorithm between datasets for PRL) are defined (that is, you must specify which columns should be used for the match).
 For information about handling duplicated values of these matching columns, see the section Configure PRL session.